AtomicTessellator/fhi-vibes/docs/Tutorial/singlepoint.md

     [vibes]        Compute structure 1 of 1: finished.
     ```

-CC: If aims failes (in my case because of a typo in run_aims.sh for the binary path), vibes will not report an error.
-This can
-be misleading for novice users, since the log above seems correct.

 The calculation will create a working directory called `aims`, the traditional input files for FHI-aims (control.in and geometry.in) as well as the output file
 `aims.out` can be found in `aims/calculations/`.
 Additionally, vibes produces a trajectory file `aims/trajectory.son`, which contains all salient information for
 postprocessing and is particularly useful for the adavanced tasks tackled in the next tutorials.
 The data from this file can be extracted and stored